open-tale/open-tale.github.io/_docs/03-roll-system.md

 # 3. Roll system

 Every player roll in Open Tale is based on an attribute, for which the final score is the sum of 2d6 and the respective attribute level.
-It's that simple!
+This rule of thumb is only broken by Heroism and roll modifiers.

 ## 3.1.
 Heroism